 - financial security and workplace issues

-The development of the initial strategy would take up to 18 months, followed by annual updates.
+The development of the initial strategy would take up to 18 months, followed by updates of the strategy biennially.
 The bill would improve the collection and sharing of information, including information related to evidence-based or promising practices and innovative models regarding family caregiving; better coordinate, assess, maximize the effectiveness, and avoid unnecessary duplication of existing federal government activities to recognize and support family caregivers.
-The strategy and related work could help support and inform state and local efforts to support family caregivers.
+The strategy and work around it could help support and inform state and local efforts to support family caregivers.